CodingItWrong/outsidein.dev/book/react/6-writing-data.md

   });
 });
 ```

-As before, fill in your API key in place of `YOUR-API-KEY`.

 As in our previous E2E test, we are stubbing the GET request to load the restaurants—but this time we're returning an empty array, as we don't need any restaurants for the test.